zifeng-yang-tj/todo-utils/README.md

 ## Team Contributions

-- **Member A** implemented the core business logic, including the `Task` and `TaskManager` classes and their main methods.
+- **Zifeng Yang** implemented the core business logic, including the `Task` and `TaskManager` classes and their main methods, and set up the initial GitHub repository.
-- **Member B** implemented the JSON storage layer and wrote unit tests for storage and task manager functions.
+- **Ran Ji** implemented the JSON storage layer and wrote unit tests for storage and task manager functions.
-- **Member C** worked on the CLI interface, README/documentation, and repository workflow setup.
+- **Sicheng Shu** worked on the CLI interface, README/documentation, and contributed additional tests for CLI-related behaviors.

+**Note:** In practice, to improve efficiency, team members did not strictly limit themselves to their assigned responsibilities.
+Some tasks were completed collaboratively, and members occasionally assisted with work outside their primary roles.